pingcap/docs/partitioned-table.md

 ### Dynamic pruning mode

 TiDB accesses partitioned tables in either `dynamic` or `static` mode. `dynamic` mode is used by default since v6.3.0.
 However, dynamic partitioning is effective only after the full table-level statistics, or global statistics, are collected.
-If the `dynamic` mode is selected but the collection of global statistics is not completed, TiDB will use the `static` mode instead.
+If you enable the `dynamic` mode before global statistics collection is completed, TiDB will remain in the `static` mode until global statistics are fully collected.
 For detailed information about global statistics, see [Collect statistics of partitioned tables in dynamic pruning mode](/statistics.md#collect-statistics-of-partitioned-tables-in-dynamic-pruning-mode).

 {{< copyable "sql" >}}